The online commemoration will begin at 1:00 pm EST on March 29th. You may need to refresh your browser once it begins.

 - Those we lost during the War: The virtual Wall of Faces features a page dedicated to honoring and remembering every person whose name is inscribed on the Vietnam Veterans Memorial in Washington, D.C.

-- Living Vietnam veterans and ALL Vietnam Era veterans: The VVMF Registry will give a place for living Vietnam veterans and Era veterans, as well as Vietnam Era veterans who have since passed, to have their service forever remembered and their stories told.
+- Living Vietnam veterans and ALL Vietnam Era veterans: The VVMF Registry gives a place for living Vietnam veterans and Era veterans, as well as Vietnam Era veterans who have since passed, to have their service forever remembered and their stories told.

 The virtual Wall of Faces features a page dedicated to honoring and remembering every person whose name is inscribed on the Vietnam Veterans Memorial in Washington, D.C.
 In an effort to further preserve the legacy of those who sacrificed all in Vietnam, VVMF is committed to finding a photo to go with each of the more than 58,000 names on The Wall.
 The Wall of Faces allows family and friends to share memories, post pictures and connect with each other.

-The VVMF Registry will give a place for living Vietnam veterans and Era veterans, as well as Vietnam Era veterans who have since passed, to have their service forever remembered and their stories told.
-The Registry will allow veterans or their family members to:
+READING OF THE NAMESThe VVMF Registry gives a place for living Vietnam veterans and Era veterans, as well as Vietnam Era veterans who have since passed, to have their service forever remembered and their stories told.
+The Registry allows veterans or their family members to:

 - Preserve their legacy